Dubz/unifi-utils/README.md

 1. Generate an SSH key for your devices (if using USG, the type must be RSA.
 Complain to Ubiquiti if you have issues with this.
 It's their limitation, not mine)
   1. If using USG, add the public key to your SDN (Settings > Site > Device Authentication)
   1. Add entry to ~/.ssh/config
-1. Run cron.sh to verify operation
+1. Run update_ssl_radius.sh to verify operation
-1. Add a cron entry to run cron.sh as often as you'd like (it only makes changes if needed, recommended 5 minutes after certbot runs)
+1. Add a cron entry to run update_ssl.sh as often as you'd like (it only makes changes if needed, recommended 5 minutes after certbot runs)

 ### INSTALLATION (RADIUS - Other)
 * There is currently no support for other RADIUS servers at this time.
 Please submit a PR if you would like to optionally add support for one